 - data_store: Key/value storage services (lib/app/data_store.nit)

 - examples (lib/app/examples)

 - http_request_example: Example for the

 - http_request: HTTP request services:

-- ui: Portable UI API for the app.nit framework (lib/app/ui.nit)
+- ui: Portable UI controls for mobiles apps (lib/app/ui.nit)